jdlien/lbx-utils/README.md

 # Install pytest if you haven't already
 pip install pytest

-# Run all tests
+# Run all tests with an HTML report
-pytest
+pytest --html=report.html

 # Run tests with more detailed output
 pytest -xvs